savarchaturvedi/good_read_data_infrastructure/README.md

 ### Setting Up Airflow

 I have written detailed instruction on how to setup Airflow using AWS CloudFormation script.
-Check out - [Airflow using AWS CloudFormation](https://github.com/san089/Data_Engineering_Projects/blob/master/Airflow_Livy_Setup_CloudFormation.md)

 **NOTE: This setup uses EC2 instance and a Postgres RDS instance.
 Make sure to check out charges before running the CloudFromation Stack.**